 I am a full time structural designer who enjoys teaching and helping people so I've decided to tutor in my spare time.
 I specialize in math tutoring as I was always the guy in high school and college helping out others in my class whose questions weren't answered or who just didn't get it during the lecture.
 My job as a structural designer involves lots of math, mainly trigonometry, and so it has kept me sharp and still able to do SAT math easily.

-Florida State University - Current Undergrad, Biological Science
+Undergraduate Degree: Florida State University - Current Undergrad, Biological Science

 What is your teaching philosophy?